daidanlu/ai-rag-demo/README.md

 - Optional **retrieval inspector toggle** to show top-K retrieved chunks with scores and sources

+### Adjustable Answer Length (max_tokens)

+The Streamlit interface now allows adjusting the **LLM answer length** per query using a *Max Tokens* slider (200–2000).
+Full-length answers are displayed without truncation, and the actual token usage is reported in the debug panel below the response:

+- `payload.max_tokens_sent` → slider value
+- `backend.used.max_tokens` → actual tokens generated
+- `backend.used.answer_len` → length of final answer

+---
+ ### CLI Support
 ```bash
 # 1. Start Backend
 # Ensure the Django service is running (see section A above)